varunyadav17/SkinCancerPredictor/README.md

 # SkinCancerPredictor
 Dataset –
-Dataset used for this project is downloaded from https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/gallery 1000 images belonging to benign skin cancer and 400 images belonging to malignant cancer are downloaded from this site and model is trained on these images
+Dataset used for this project is downloaded from https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/gallery

+1000 images belonging to benign skin cancer and 400 images belonging to malignant cancer are downloaded from this site and model is trained on these images

 This tool was used to download images - https://github.com/GalAvineri/ISIC-Archive-Downloader Then rar file was created and upload to google drive which is picked up by colab notebook

 React Frontend –
-React frontend hosts a sign in, register and image file upload and prediction page To validate userid it connects to React backend via “Axios” protocol Set Up-
+React frontend hosts a sign in, register and image file upload and prediction page.
+To validate userid it connects to React backend via “Axios” protocol

+Set Up-
 Prerequisites are node.js and create-react-app to be installed on your machine.
 If you don’t have these then please google them and complete the setup

 Then follow the steps to start frontend –
 1)	cd to react project folder which contains package.json file.
 Package.json is used by npm to start the service
 2)	do “npm start” to start web service

 React Backend –

 React backend connects to MySQL server to store the registered users and validate their userid and passwords Create MYSQL database – skincancer-diagnosis
 Inside this db create table – userprofile with below columns